← Field notes

 What's next

-The next post is about why this runs inside your process instead of in front of it as a gateway — and about the March 2026 incident that makes that a security argument, not just a preference.
-After that: the meta one, about building a rate limiter for AI agents mostly by directing AI agents, including the session where two of them were editing the same file at once and I had to sort out whose change was actually correct.
+I wrote two more of these: why this runs inside your process instead of in front of it as a gateway, and about the March 2026 incident that makes that a security argument, not just a preference.
+And the meta one, about building a rate limiter for AI agents mostly by directing AI agents, including the session where two of them were editing the same file at once and I had to sort out whose change was actually correct.